Have you heard of the 3-2-3-2-3 plan? Get back on track with this balanced meal plan for a day

 Tired of complicated meal plans to lose weight?
+Here is a template to use for a balanced meal plan for a day.
 If you can count to three and know your food groups, you will quickly be able to follow this 3-2-3-2-3 meal plan which I developed for my weight loss clients.
-Of course, portion control is important; however, by choosing foods from all five food groups (fruits, vegetables, grains, meat and meat alternatives, and dairy) each day you can lose weight without developing any vitamin or mineral deficiencies.
-For a quick review of the different foods in each food group, click on this link http://www.choosemyplate.gov/food-groups/
+Of course, portion control is important.
+You simply choose foods from all food groups (fruits, vegetables, grains, meat and meat alternatives, and dairy) each day and you can lose weight without developing any vitamin or mineral deficiencies.

-Think of the 3-2-3-2-3 meal plan as a game with a few basic rules but many choices of foods you like.
+Think of the 3-2-3-2-3 meal plan as a game with a few basic rules and many choices of foods you like.

-If you do not eat breakfast because of time, ask yourself, how long does it take you to drink an 8 oz. glass of low-fat milk and 1/2 cup of orange juice?
+If you do not eat breakfast because of time, ask yourself this question.
+How long does it take you to consume an 8 oz. glass of low-fat milk and 1/2 banana?
 Less than 5 minutes?
 You have time!

 78% of people who lost weight and kept it off for one year ate breakfast